Aspiring border agent, dancer, engineer among concert dead

 A teen who loved dancing.
+An AT&T district manager.
 An aspiring Border Patrol agent.
-A computer science student.
-An engineering student working on a medical device to help his ailing mother.
-And his friend and high school football teammate.
+And an engineering student working on a medical device to help his ailing mother.

 Clearer pictures began to emerge Sunday of some of the eight people who died after fans at the Astroworld music festival in Houston suddenly surged toward the stage during a performance by rapper Travis Scott.